-The fun and festivities of Christmas and New Year will soon become fond memories as we drive forward into 2013… Oh, and on that note ‘Happy New Year’ to you.
+The fun and festivities of Christmas and New Year will soon become fond memories as we drive forward into this New Year… Oh, and on that note ‘Happy New Year’ to you.
 So with regards getting up on damp, dark and cold mornings, what’s going to be your motivational push?

 One of our primary motivators is to work on our strengths rather than highlighting potential weaknesses!
 However, sometimes we don’t really know what our core strengths are in ourselves or for those we’re responsible for.

 Negative feedback often gets us, or those we distribute it to, to become defensive and the desired result is rarely obtained as we seldom believe what is being said is actually true but more of a personal attack!
 The outcome is usually that we don’t feel ‘motivated’ to do anything about it.
-However, think back, when praised we feel like we are doing something worthwhile, we feel appreciated and seek to receive the same ‘reward’ by continuing with the positive behaviour.
+However, think back to when praised… we feel like we are doing something worthwhile, we feel appreciated and seek to receive the same ‘reward’ by continuing with the positive behaviour.

 - PUT OUT A SURVEY … Choose 10 people (Existing colleagues/boss, clients/customers, old acquaintances, family members, friends … generally, a broad spectrum of people who know or have known you).
 Ask them to consider what they believe to be your strengths complemented with an example so it quantifies what they are writing.
 Also, stress that this isn’t simply ‘work’ orientated but aligns to what they see in you as a person.

 - IS THERE A THEME APPEARING? … When you have them all back, group the responses into ‘theme’ groups.
 There will be the obvious ones you’ve always been aware of but you will undoubtedly find new ones that you hadn’t even realised others see within you because this is something that’s natural to you and you just take it for granted!